moorejalen2800/Auto-readME/READ.md

 # ReadMe Generator
   ## Description

-  I WANT a README generator
+  I want to generate A high quility README that explains what you app does and why you use thwe tech taht you did

  ## Table of Contents

   * [Installation](#Installation)
   * [Usage](#Usage)